ros-controls/ros2_control/controller_manager/doc/userdoc.rst

 Restarting hardware
 ^^^^^^^^^^^^^^^^^^^^^

-If hardware gets restarted then you should go through its lifecycle again inorder to reconfigure and export the interfaces
+If hardware gets restarted then you should go through its lifecycle again in order to reconfigure and export the interfaces

 Hardware and Controller Errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^